mdn/content/files/en-us/web/css/css_functions/index.md

 ### Sign-related functions

 - {{cssxref("abs", "abs()")}} {{Experimental_Inline}}
-  - : Takes a calculation and returns the absolute value.
+  - : A function that returns the absolute value of a number.
 - {{cssxref("sign_function", "sign()")}} {{Experimental_Inline}}
-  - : Takes a calculation and returns the sign (positive or negative) of the number.
+  - : A function that returns the sign (positive or negative) of the number.

 ## Filter functions

 The **`<filter-function>`** [CSS](/en-US/docs/Web/CSS) [data type](/en-US/docs/Web/CSS/CSS_Types) represents a graphical effect that can change the appearance of an input image.
 It is used in the {{cssxref("filter")}} and {{cssxref("backdrop-filter")}} properties.

 - {{cssxref("filter-function/blur", "blur()")}}
-  - : Blurs the image.
+  - : A filter function that blurs the image.
 - {{cssxref("filter-function/brightness", "brightness()")}}
-  - : Makes the image brighter or darker.
+  - : A filter function that brightens or darkens an image.
 - {{cssxref("filter-function/contrast", "contrast()")}}
-  - : Increases or decreases the image's contrast.
+  - : A filter function that increases or decreases the image's contrast.
 - {{cssxref("filter-function/drop-shadow", "drop-shadow()")}}
-  - : Applies a drop shadow behind the image.
+  - : A filter function that applies a drop shadow behind an image.
 - {{cssxref("filter-function/grayscale", "grayscale()")}}
-  - : Converts the image to grayscale.
+  - : A filter function that converts the image to grayscale.
 - {{cssxref("filter-function/hue-rotate", "hue-rotate()")}}
-  - : Changes the overall hue of the image.
+  - : A filter function that changes the overall hue of the image.
 - {{cssxref("filter-function/invert", "invert()")}}
-  - : Inverts the colors of the image.
+  - : A filter function that inverts the colors of the image.
 - {{cssxref("filter-function/opacity", "opacity()")}}
-  - : Makes the image transparent.
+  - : A filter function that makes the image transparent.
 - {{cssxref("filter-function/saturate", "saturate()")}}
-  - : Super-saturates or desaturates the input image.
+  - : A filter function that super-saturates or de-saturates an image.
 - {{cssxref("filter-function/sepia", "sepia()")}}
-  - : Converts the image to sepia.
+  - : A filter function that converts the image to sepia.

 ## Color functions